 Dr. Matthew Peterson, interventional radiologist: “I was exposed to IR during my third year of medical school.
 I already knew I wanted to do something surgical or procedure based.
 I found the use of imaging and minimally invasive techniques in IR fascinating, which drew me to radiology.
 As I learned more about the specialty, the ability to impact all parts of medicine interested me.”

 Dr. Anand Singh (LinkedIn), musculoskeletal radiologist: “Radiology has that unique ability to provide really specialized care to patients in a lot of different fields, just like other practices in medicine.
 I have always been a sports fan, so musculoskeletal radiology was a natural magnet for me.
 To me, it was very interesting to be able to take care of athletes in real-time and make some decisions literally after a game was done to know whether that athlete or that patient would need further care.
 I loved that ability to play a big role in something that I was very passionate about.”

-Radiology Partners, through its owned and affiliated practices, is the largest physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
+Radiology Partners, through its owned and affiliated practices, is a leading physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
 For the latest news from RP, follow along on our blog and on Twitter, LinkedIn, Instagram and YouTube.